Skip to main content

 For Ukraine, the four-year mark is both a moment of mourning and a symbol of survival, as millions of lives have been disrupted by death, displacement, and destruction, with entire cities reduced to rubble, critical infrastructure repeatedly targeted, and families torn apart by the realities of war, yet at the same time, the anniversary underscores how Ukraine has managed to resist a far larger and better-armed adversary through a combination of domestic resolve, military adaptation, and sustained support from Western allies, including advanced weapons, financial assistance, intelligence sharing, and diplomatic backing, all of which have helped prevent Russia from achieving its initial objectives and have turned the conflict into a prolonged struggle that continues to reshape the regional balance of power.

-Moscow’s acknowledgment that its “goals” have not been achieved is significant not only because it departs from earlier confident rhetoric but also because it implicitly recognizes that the assumptions underpinning the invasion were flawed, as Russian planners appeared to believe that Ukrainian resistance would collapse quickly, that the government would flee or be replaced, and that the international response would be divided and limited, yet instead, Ukraine mobilized rapidly, its armed forces adapted to modern battlefield conditions, and Western countries imposed sweeping sanctions while rallying behind Kyiv, creating a strategic environment far more hostile to Russia than the Kremlin had anticipated.
+Moscow’s acknowledgement that its “goals” have not been achieved is significant not only because it departs from earlier confident rhetoric but also because it implicitly recognises that the assumptions underpinning the invasion were flawed, as Russian planners appeared to believe that Ukrainian resistance would collapse quickly, that the government would flee or be replaced, and that the international response would be divided and limited, yet instead, Ukraine mobilized rapidly, its armed forces adapted to modern battlefield conditions, and Western countries imposed sweeping sanctions while rallying behind Kyiv, creating a strategic environment far more hostile to Russia than the Kremlin had anticipated.

 From the Russian perspective, the war has become a test of endurance rather than a swift campaign, with officials in Moscow increasingly framing the conflict as an existential struggle against what they describe as Western encroachment and hostility, a narrative designed to justify prolonged sacrifices and maintain domestic support, even as casualties mount, resources are diverted from social and economic development, and the country faces long-term challenges from technological isolation, capital flight, and demographic pressures, all of which complicate Russia’s ability to sustain a high-intensity war indefinitely.